bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 0: 00:17:00

 And also just in general, you want miners to be able to check the validity of new blocks or all nodes.

-Speaker 1: 00:17:07

-You want

-Speaker 0: 00:17:07

-them to be able to check for the as soon as possible.
+You want them to be able to check for the as soon as possible.

 Speaker 1: 00:17:10